Hydrostatic Testing: A Pool Leak Testing Guide

 pool leaking in austin tx

-When pool water keeps disappearing while the shell looks intact, hydrostatic testing finds hidden plumbing leaks without excavation.
-You may also see terms like hydrostatic pressure testing, hydrotesting, or pipe pressure test, and knowing these terms helps when reading reports or comparing quotes.
+If your pool is losing water but the shell itself looks fine, hydrostatic testing finds hidden leaks in the pipes without having to dig anything up.
+You might also see this called hydrostatic pressure testing, hydrotesting, or a pipe pressure test, and it’s useful to know those names when you’re reading reports or getting different prices.

-• Choose this test when signs point away from the shell—rapid water loss, wet spots near equipment, soft ground, or unexplained level drops suggest buried plumbing problems that a pressure test can confirm without digging.
+• Choose this test if things point to the pipes and not the shell.
+Rapid water loss, damp patches near the equipment, soft ground, or the water level dropping for no reason all suggest a leak in the pipes that a pressure test can confirm without digging.

-When to choose a hydrostatic test for your pool
+When to have a hydrostatic test done on your pool?

 Step-by-step: performing a pool hydrostatic test safely